ihasdapie/chenbrian.ca/content/posts/latex-resume/index.md

 ---

 Let's face it -- \\( \LaTeX \\)) is *unequivocally cooler* than Word.
-And you want an *unequivocally cool* resume as well.
+And you want an *unequivocally cool* resume.
 So you tried [altacv](https://github.com/liantze/AltaCV), but it always got absolutely chewed up by ATS systems.

 And so you *yearned* for a 🌠cool🥶 single-column layout, but you couldn't find one.